emundo/emubot/docs/core/interfaces.rst

 purposes:

 You might want to

 1. manipulate the message (e.g. use parameters retrieved from the NLU platform for a database request, used to assemble a new answer),
-2. begin some event (e.g. send message to the client in5x minutes),
+2. begin some event (e.g. send message to the client after some time),
 3. save/retrieve data to/from a service (e.g. save contexts in a database), or
 4. map the pseudonymized user ID to the user ID from the messenger for further processing.